snehilsanyal/VConvIITG/README.md

 ### Motive:

 As we all know, amongst this pandemic the students are not able to be physically present inside the campus.
-Being one of the most important moments, in one's student life, convocation is a memorable event for everyone.
+Being one of the most important moments in one's student life, convocation is a memorable event for everyone.
-In these situations, when students donot have the chance to bid farewell to the institute and their friends and spend some quality time for one last time, IIT Guwahati has made sure students relive this event as if they were in the campus itself.
+In these situations, when students do not have the chance to bid farewell to the institute and their friends and spend some quality time for one last time, IIT Guwahati has made sure students relive this event as if they were in the campus itself.

 ### Team Virtual Convocation:

-Seeing all this, it was very important to create some platform which would be fun for the students, so that they donot feel bad about missing the convocation and at the same time it can be used as a platform to interact with the friends and faculties one last time in the favourite spots of the institute.
+Seeing all this, it was very important to create some platform which would be fun for the students, so that they don't feel bad about missing the convocation and at the same time it can be used as a platform to interact with the friends and faculties for one last time in their favourite spots of the institute.

 Thus, came the idea of the **virtual presence experience**.
 This virtual presence was created by a team of faculty and students **(Team Virtual Convocation)**.